CircumAI/hagstofan-datathon/README.md

-# Hagstofan-Datathon-data-2025
+# Hagstofan-Datathon CircumAI
-Data used in the Hagstofan Datathon 2025
+CircumAIs Repository for the Hagstofan Datathon 2025